-If you want to get out of San Antonio and away from the crowds, and you want to see a less touristy part of Texas, then consider this day trip to a few of the old towns to the east of San Antonio.
-The trip includes a smattering of things: a little history, an old county jail, a little antiques shopping, a tour of Texas's last independent brewery, and some award-winning barbecue, plus a good amount of local color.
+For day trips to a few of the old towns east of San Antonio, see below.
+The itinerary includes a smattering of things: a little history, an old county jail, a little antiques shopping, a tour of Texas's last independent brewery, and some award-winning barbecue, plus a good amount of local color.
 It's best to go on a weekday, when the brewery is open for tours.
-This is a relaxing trip -- the roads are good, the traffic is light, and the driving is easy.
+This is a relaxing trip — the roads are good, the traffic is light, and the driving is easy.
 There won't be any crowds, which is especially important during wildflower season in the spring.
 Visitors show a strong preference for the Hill Country, but the wildflowers do not.

 Start by heading out of San Antonio east on I-10 to Hwy.
 183 (60 miles), then south to the town of Gonzales (12 miles).
 One of the original Anglo settlements made under agreement with the Mexican government, Gonzales was a hotbed for Texas independence and saw the first hostilities of the war.
 While driving around the town, you're sure to see signs and banners with the words "Come and take it" below an image of a canon.
 This was the battle cry of the local settlers when, in October 1835, a regiment of Mexican cavalry came to collect a small cannon that had been lent to the settlement to fend off the Comanche.
 What followed was more of a skirmish than a battle, but it set Texas on the road to independence.
 A few months later, the town was burned to the ground by orders of General Sam Houston when the Texan army retreated eastward, during the so-called Runaway Scrape.